 Nursing care focuses on the least restrictive option.
-Where patients require to be detained under the Mental Health Act, the need for detention is heard at an independent Mental Health Tribunal.
+Where patients require to be detained under the Mental Health Act, their case is heard at an independent Mental Health Tribunal.
 Patients can be supported by their lawyer, named person and advocacy.
 If patients have an advance statement, these are also considered.
 All information relating to detention is communicated formally to patients in writing.